Uncovering the Truth: Analyzing the Controversial Royal Family Photo Editing

 The Princess of Wales apologized for the “confusion” surrounding the editing of a photo published this Sunday that was removed by large photo agencies for fear that the image had been “manipulated.”

-The photo, taken by Prince William on Mother’s Day in the United Kingdom, was the first released by Kensington Palace since his wife Catherine underwent surgery in January amid intense speculation about her health.
+The photo, taken by Prince William on Mother’s Day in the United Kingdom, was the first released by Kensington Palace since his wife Catherine underwent surgery in January amid intense speculation regarding her health.

 But the main photo agencies stopped distributing the image.